Care. Comfort. Concern. Compassion.

 Medical care will be provided by an advanced registered nurse practitioner (ARNP) who is able to diagnose and treat common physical health problems and prescribe medications.

-Please inform the Student Health Center of any health conditions or needs you may have that is not on your medical record.
+Students are asked to inform the Student Health Center of any health conditions or needs that may or may not be in their medical record.
 This insures proper treatment is given if a medical emergency occurs.

 All health records are maintained strictly confidential and are securely filed.
 Information is released only when a student’s permission is given by written consent.